Talha-2112/NLP-Journey/README.md

 # NLP-Journey
-This is a repository for keep record of what i read or did for my 6 weeks NLP learning challenge.
+This is a repository to keep record of what i learn for my 6 weeks NLP learning challenge.